theatre-js/theatre-docs/docs/getting-started/README.md

 </code-group>

-Then add `@theatre/studio` as a dev dependency since we only need it during development.
+Then add `@theatre/studio` as a dev dependency since we just need it during development.

 <code-group>
 <code-block title="npm">